At a glance

 ☐ We have appointed a DPO based on their professional qualities and expert knowledge of data protection law and practices.

-☐ We aren’t required to appoint a DPO under the GDPR but we have decided to do so voluntarily.
+☐ We aren’t required to appoint a DPO under the UK GDPR but we have decided to do so voluntarily.
 We understand that the same duties and responsibilities apply had we been required to appoint a DPO.
 We support our DPO to the same standards.

 Position of the DPO